Partition regularity of generalized Pythagorean pairs: Vanishing of correlations for aperiodic multiplicative functions

 \subsection{Proof of Theorem~\ref{T:aperiodicNew}}

-For $d\in \Z$ square-free let $P_d$ be the binary quadratic form defined in \eqref{E:Qd}.\footnote{We work with $P_d(m,n)$ because it is a norm form on the ring of integers of a quadratic field, and all such rings are unique factorization domains (UFD).
-In contrast, the binary form $m^2+3n^2$ is a norm form on the ring $\Z[\sqrt{-3}]$, which is not a UFD.
+For $d\in \Z$ square-free let $P_d$ be the binary quadratic form defined in \eqref{E:Qd}.\footnote{We work with $P_d(m,n)$ because it is a norm form on the ring of integers of a quadratic field, and all such rings are Dedekind domains, hence every non-zero ideal factors uniquely into prime ideals.
+In contrast, the binary form $m^2+3n^2$ is a norm form on the ring $\Z[\sqrt{-3}]$, which is not a Dedekind domain.
 We alleviate this problem by working with the binary form $m^2+mn+n^2$.
-This is a norm form on the ring $\Z[(1+\sqrt{-3})/2]$, which is a UFD.
+This is a norm form on the ring $\Z[(1+\sqrt{-3})/2]$, which is a Dedekind domain.
 We then use the identity $m^2+3n^2=(m-n)^2+(m-n)(2n)+(2n)^2$, to transfer results from one form to the other.}

 {\bf Case where $P=P_d$, $Q=1,a=b=0$.} First, suppose that $P=P_d$ and $Q=1,a=b=0$.
 We will show that under these additional assumptions, for every $C>0$ we have

 where for $N\in\N$ we have $K_N:=K\cap A([N]\times[N])$ for some convex subset $K$ of $\R_+^2$ and linear transformation $A\colon \Z^2\to \Z^2$ with nonzero determinant.
 We remark that the sets $A([N]\times[N])$ do not appear in the statement of \eqref{T:aperiodicNew}, but they are needed later on in order to reduce the general case to the one covered here.